How To File A Wrongful Death Claim in Texas

 Speak to an Attorney

 If you suspect that your loved one lost their life due to the actions of another individual or entity, you need to speak to an injury lawyer in Laredo as soon as possible.
-Even if there is only a small chance that a wrongful death claim exists, you need to have a lawyer in place handling the case from the beginning.
+Even if there is only a small chance that a wrongful death claim exists, you need to have a lawyer in place to handle the case from the beginning.
 Most attorneys will offer a free consultation of your claim.

 Get the Death Certificate